derhansen/sf_event_mgt/Documentation/Templates/Objects/Index.rst

 The following objects are available in the different views.

+Please have a look at the templates included with the extension, since they show many of the properties of the given objects and how to use them.

 Tip: You can use <f:debug>{object}</f:debug> in your template to see available properties of each object.

 List view